 “The good microbes – and this is where probiotics come in – keep the bad microbes in small numbers.
 But they also stimulate the immune system and improve our digestive function.
 That’s the subject of research that has been going on for years,” Huffnagle says.

-Probiotics are bacteria that we eat and they’re good for our health.
-They are found in a number of foods that are readily available in the supermarket, and they taste good.
-You can support probiotic growth by increasing the amount of cultured dairy products you eat, such as cheeses and yogurt, and the foods that encourage probiotics from these dairy products to multiply even further: spices, tea, red wine, berries, apples and beans.
+One can support probiotic growth by increasing the amount of cultured dairy products, such as cheeses and yogurt, and the foods that encourage probiotics from these dairy products to multiply even further: spices, tea, red wine, berries, apples and beans.

 Huffnagle says that most of these good microbes exist within our body in the digestive tract, with the largest number occurring in the small and large intestines.